jgbernalp/dashboards-console-plugin/README.md

 # Dashboards Dynamic Plugin for OpenShift Console

+# ⚠️ This plugin was moved to the openshift org: https://github.com/openshift/console-dashboards-plugin

 This plugin adds custom datasources for openshift dashboards.
 It requires OpenShift 4.10+

 ##